B. J. Waterhouse: Architect

-He was in partnership with J. W. H. Lake from 1908.
+He was in partnership with John Hamilton William Lake Lake from 1908.
 Waterhouse built up a substantial practice, particularly in the Cremorne-Neutral Bay area.
 Until the mid-1920s his domestic architecture drew on the Arts and Crafts Movement, with steeply gabled roofs, extensive use of sandstone in the basements, shingle tiles and roughcast exterior wall surfaces.
 Thereafter his style showed a strong Mediterranean influence, a notable example being May Gibbs's house, Nutcote, with textured stucco walls and symmetrical, twelve-paned, shuttered windows.
 Waterhouse had a gift for composing shapes, textures, solids and voids into seemingly casual, informal architecture; he was particularly aware of the needs to build in scale and sympathy with people.
 Thus his houses have a comfortable and warm character, without fuss or strain, free of unnecessary detail.
 Waterhouse in his early architecture followed the precepts of the English Arts and Crafts movement and his work has a close affinity to that of Charles Voysey, Baillie Scott and Charles Rennie Mackintosh.
 A typical Waterhouse residence featured asymmetrical, picturesque massing, strongly expressed roofs, usually with dominant gables; porches, balconies and verandahs; and at least one facetted oriel or bay external wall finish, together with areas of timber shingling or tile-hanging.
 Inside, the main rooms displayed timber wainscoting on the walls and heavy timber beams below the ceilings.
 He continued to design in this manner until the early 1920s.
 In his later years Waterhouse designed residences in the Spanish Mission Style.

 Artist

 An excellent pencil draughtsman, Waterhouse exhibited drawings at annual exhibitions of the (Royal) Art Society of New South Wales from 1902.
 He travelled through Europe in 1926 with Lionel Lindsay and Will Ashton, and in 1932 exhibited his drawings at the Macquarie Galleries, Sydney.
 A trustee of the National Art Gallery of New South Wales from 1922, Waterhouse was president in 1939–58; he was also State president of the Society of Arts and Crafts.
-Twenty one pencil drawings by B.J.
-Waterhouse are held in the collection at the Art Gallery of NSW.
+Twenty one pencil drawings by B. J. Waterhouse are held in the collection at the Art Gallery of New South Wales.